cloudify-examples/example-use-cases/opensource_case/haproxy/README.md

 ## How to run?
 * Upload to the Cloudify manager the following plugins:
 ** OpenStack plugin
+** Cloudify utilities plugin
-* Upload the basic openstack vm blueprint (generic_provision) and haproxy blueprint.
+* Upload the basic openstack vm blueprint (generic_provision) with the blueprint id of connected_host.
+* Upload the haproxy blueprint.
-* Deploy the blueprint with the relevant inputs.
+* Deploy the blueprint with the relevant inputs and secrets.